sbahrami/sbahrami/README.md

 ### Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sinabahrami/)

-- 🔭 I’m currently working on my coding and AI knowledge
+- 🔭 Currently working on my knowledge within the field of Data Science and AI
-- 👯 I’m looking to collaborate on any data science, automation, or AI project
+- 👯 Seeking to collaborate on any data science, automation, or AI project
-- 📫 I'll be more than happy to connect with you on [LinkedIn](https://www.linkedin.com/in/sinabahrami/)
+- 📫 More than happy to connect with you on [LinkedIn](https://www.linkedin.com/in/sinabahrami/)
 - 😄 Interesting Fact: Sina is a Persian male name.
 It is taken after a famous Persian Philosopher and Physician called [Avicenna or Ibn Sina](https://en.wikipedia.org/wiki/Avicenna).

 Please feel free to explore my projects and let me know if you have any comment